 Corticosteroids: Corticosteroids are used to treat all the stages of multiple myeloma.
-They can help control inflammation and can also kill multiple myeloma cells, when used in high doses.
-They may also help to reduce nausea and vomiting associated with the chemotherapy and other treatments.
+They can help control inflammation and can also kill multiple myeloma cells when used in high doses.
+They may also help to reduce nausea and vomiting associated with chemotherapy and other treatments.

-Monoclonal antibodies: Monoclonal antibodies are specifically designed to target specific proteins present on the myeloma cells, thereby killing them.
+Monoclonal antibodies: Monoclonal antibodies are specifically designed to target specific proteins present in the myeloma cells, thereby killing them.

 Radiation therapy: Radiation therapy involves using high-energy beams (X-rays or protons) to damage cancer cells and prevent their growth.
 It is used to treat specific cases of multiple myeloma or to reduce its complications.
 High doses of radiation along with chemotherapy may be used in the treatment of plasmacytomas, whereas, low doses may be used to relieve symptoms such as pain or to prevent bone fractures and spinal cord compression.

 Stem cell transplant is commonly used to treat multiple myeloma.
-Initially, a high-dose chemotherapy is used to kill the affected cells in bone marrow followed by infusing the healthy stem cells into the body, which travels to the bones and rebuilds the bone marrow.
-When the patient receives his own stem cells it is known as autologous stem cell transplant.
-When the stem cells are obtained from the donor, it is called as allogeneic stem cell transplant.
+Initially, high-dose chemotherapy is used to kill the affected cells in bone marrow followed by infusing the healthy stem cells into the body, which travel to the bones and rebuild the bone marrow.
+When the patient receives his stem cells it is known as an autologous stem cell transplant.
+When the stem cells are obtained from the donor, it is called an allogeneic stem cell transplant.

 Although many factors may affect the prognosis of multiple myeloma, it can be well-managed.
 The five-year relative survival for multiple myeloma is about 60%.
 The survival rate for multiple myeloma is improving, which can be attributed to the continuous research towards the development of new drugs and their approval.